-This ban is important in order to maintain a fluid and high quality game.
-The referees shall, therefore give warning and thereafter time-penalties if the behaviour persists.
+This ban is important in order to maintain a fluid and high quality match.
+The referees may, therefore give warning and thereafter time-penalties if the behaviour persists.

-This is especially applicable in, but not limited to, the following situations;

-- A player who has just passed on the ball and is still being held - A player in the surface is held when he/she wants to position him/herself in the teams play - A player, wanting to position him/herself around the goal, is held and prevented from doing so - Two players competing to reach a ball and one player pulls/pushes the other before either has the ball - A player holding an opponent in order to help a team-mate to reach a free ball - A player actively "swimming away" an opponent
+- This is especially applicable in, but not limited to, the following situations; - A player who has just passed on the ball and is still being held - A player in the surface is held when he/she wants to position him/herself in the teams play - A player, wanting to position him/herself around the goal, is held and prevented from doing so - Two players competing to reach a ball and one player pulls/pushes the other before either has the ball - A player holding an opponent in order to help a team-mate to reach a free ball - A player actively "swimming away" an opponent

-The referee may give warnings according to rule 6.1 and thereafter time-penalties.
+The referee may give warnings according to rule 6.12 Warning and thereafter time-penalties.

-5.1.14 Free throw interference
+5.14 Free throw interference

-- 5.1.14.a The opponents must be outside the free throw clearance zone (1.2.8), keep a distance of a minimum of 2 meters from the free throw executor, in order to be allowed to participate in the play (6.2.5). - 5.1.14.b If a player is in the free throw clearance zone before the free throw pass is made, he/she must not interfere with the free throw or participate in the play until he/she is outside the free throw clearance zone.
+- 5.14.1 The opponents must be outside the free throw clearance zone (1.2.8), keep a distance of a minimum of 2 meters from the free throw executor, in order to be allowed to participate in the play (4.1.6 Free throw). - 5.14.2 If a player is in the free throw clearance zone before the free throw pass is made, he/she must not interfere with the free throw or participate in the play until he/she is outside the free throw clearance zone.
 He /she must go outside of the free throw clearance zone before participating, also after the play has started and the free throw pass has been performed